Is a Direct Sales or MLM Business Right for You?

 But does that mean that becoming a direct seller for a company such as Amway or Avon is a good business for you to get into?

-Here’s what you need to know about direct selling and MLM (Multilevel Marketing) so you can make an informed decision.
+Here’s what you need to know about direct sales and MLM (Multilevel Marketing) so you can make an informed decision.

-Unlike many businesses, there are absolutely no entry barriers to becoming a direct seller.
+Unlike many businesses, there are absolutely no entry barriers to direct sales.

 You don’t need any particular level or education or training.